nuxt/nuxt/docs/4.examples/4.routing/nuxt-link.md

 # `<NuxtLink>`

-This example shows different ways to navigate between page with the `<NuxtLink>` component.
+This example shows different ways to navigate between pages with the `<NuxtLink>` component.

 ::alert{type=info icon=💡}
 `components/MyNuxtLink.ts` defines a custom `<NuxtLink>`.